cmusatyalab/wcacourse/README.md

 * Upload the videos you captured.

 ## Annotate the Dataset
 In this step, you are labeling the objects and sub-assemblies in your application.
-You will use [CVAT](https://docs.cvat.ai/docs/) to do the labeling (*aka annotation*)
+You will use [CVAT](https://docs.cvat.ai/docs/) to do the labeling (*aka annotation*).
-* Using the browser on the laptop, navigate to [CVAT](https://cvat.cmusatyalab.org/auth/login) and [login.](https://github.com/cmusatyalab/wcacourse/edit/main/README.md#team-specific-information).
+* Using the browser on the laptop, navigate to [CVAT](https://cvat.cmusatyalab.org/auth/login) and [login](https://github.com/cmusatyalab/wcacourse/edit/main/README.md#team-specific-information).
 * Open the project and task you created from your phone.
 * Add the labels that you will use in your project.
 * Create a new job and open it.
 * Add labels to your video starting from the beginning.
 * When you are done labeling, `Save`.
-Then, go to the `Jobs` page, find your job, click the three dots and select `Finish Job`
+Then, go to the `Jobs` page, find your job, click the three dots and select `Finish Job`.

 ### *Pro Tips*
 * You will need a task for each video that you label.